cs50/labs/hello/README.md

 ls
 ```

-This time, you should see not only `hello.c` but `a.out` listed as well?
-(You can see the same graphically if you click that folder icon again.)
+This time, you should see not only `hello.c` but `a.out` listed as well (you can see the same graphically if you click that folder icon again)?
 That's because `clang` has translated the source code in `hello.c` into machine code in `a.out`, which happens to stand for "assembler output," but more on that another time.

 Now run the program by executing the below.